logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/eks_ecr_integration.md

 # Integration with Amazon EKS and Amazon ECR

-This guide shows how to create a cluster in Hopsworks.ai with integrated support for Amazon Elastic Kubernetes Service (EKS) and Amazon Elastic Container Registry (ECR).
+This guide shows how to create a cluster in [managed.hopsworks.ai](https://managed.hopsworks.ai) with integrated support for Amazon Elastic Kubernetes Service (EKS) and Amazon Elastic Container Registry (ECR).
 So that Hopsworks can launch Python jobs, Jupyter servers, and ML model servings on top of Amazon EKS.

 !!! warning
     In the current version, we don't support sharing EKS clusters between Hopsworks clusters.
 That is, an EKS cluster can be only used by one Hopsworks cluster.